 DR. JULIA LEIB RECEIVES DISSERTATION AWARD

-Julia Leib receives the award of the United Nations Association of Germany for her dissertation 'Patterns of Sustaining Peace: A Systematic Comparative Case Analysis of Institutional Configurations and their Impact on Peacebuilding Success'.
+Julia Leib received the award of the United Nations Association of Germany for her dissertation 'Patterns of Sustaining Peace: A Systematic Comparative Case Analysis of Institutional Configurations and their Impact on Peacebuilding Success'.
 The DGVN Research Council selected the thesis from a total of 20 applications.
-The official award ceremony is expected to take place on May 20, 2022. registration.
+Video of the panel discussion

 Guest lecture by former Ambassador Martin Kobler